 A solar eclipse happens when the Sun, Moon and Earth become aligned in space.

 Fancy seeing an eclipse for yourself?
-Find out when the next one is happening with our guide to the 2021 eclipses.
+Find out when the next eclipse is happening.

 Read our beginner’s guide to the mechanics behind a lunar eclipse.